 The Witness Who Returns

 Bors alone returns to Camelot to tell the tale.
-The ordinary good man who achieved the Grail not through perfection or destiny but through stubborn faithfulness — he walks back into the mortal world carrying the memory of what he has seen, and lives.
-He is the proof that the Grail is not reserved for the superhuman.
-He participates in the final wars, survives the fall of Camelot, and eventually goes on crusade to the Holy Land.
+When Galahad ascends and Percival withdraws, Bors walks back into the mortal world carrying the memory of what he has seen.
+He is the witness — the proof that the Grail is not reserved for the superhuman.
+The ordinary faithful heart can approach the sacred.
+He participates in the final wars, survives the fall of Camelot, and eventually goes on crusade to the Holy Land, where he dies in battle.
+His path was horizontal: through the world, bearing witness, carrying the memory back to those who stayed behind.

 Gawain